backstage/backstage/docs/features/software-catalog/descriptor-format.md

 Namespaces may also be part of the catalog, and are `v1` / `Namespace` entities, i.e. not Backstage specific but the same as in Kubernetes.

+### `title` [optional]

+A nice display name of the entity, to be presented in user interfaces instead of the `name` property above, when available.

+This field is sometimes useful when the `name` is cumbersome or ends up being perceived as overly technical.
+The title generally does not have as stringent format requirements on it, so it may contain special characters and be more explanatory.
+Do keep it very short though, and avoid situations where a title can be confused with the name of another entity, or where two entities share a title.

+Note that this is only for display purposes, and may be ignored by some parts of the code.
+[Entity references](references.md) still always make use of the `name` property for example, not the title.

 ### `description` [optional]

 A human readable description of the entity, to be shown in Backstage.
 Should be